CassianoOliveira23/Hashflix-Django/README.md

 <h2>Home</h2>

-<p>When logging in, the system will direct you to the main page</p>
+<p>When  you log in, the system will direct you to the main page</p>
 <p>Here you can view all the Films, Series and Courses available on the platform, trending Films, new Films and the option to continue watching</p>

 <p>Check it out:</p>